 Music services break down into two basic types: subscription and non-subscription.
 With non-subscription services, you pay to download individual songs or an entire album.
-Apple's iTunes Music Store has sold well over a billion songs at US $.99.
+Apple's iTunes Music Store has sold well over a billion songs in the US $.99.

 There's nothing to prevent you from using a mix of services–downloading songs from MSN Music and subscribing to Napster for everyday listening.
 Since most services only require a month-to-month commitment, you can cancel at any time.
 To choose the right service, it helps to understand a bit about digital music files and copyrights.

 You've probably heard about MP3 files, the digital format that launched the online music revolution in the 1990s.
 It shrinks the size of audio data while preserving sound quality, so music files can be easily distributed over the Internet.
 While MP3 remains very popular, two other file formats are hot on its heels.

 AAC (Advanced Audio Coding) has improved on MP3 by requiring fewer data to reproduce the same sound quality.
 Songs downloaded from Apple's iTunes Music Store are encoded in this format.

 WMA (Windows Media Audio) has the same audio quality as MP3 with only half the file size.
 This means that you can store twice as many songs on your hard drive or portable player than with MP3.

 While there are other formats in use, AAC, MP3, and WMA are the big three formats used by digital music services.
 Your personal computer can probably play songs encoded in any of the formats, but most portable music players cannot.
 For instance, iPods play MP3 and AAC files, but not WMA files.
 Bottom line: Your portable player may determine which service you can use.